 In addition to the farm a lot of cherished items were also passed down, including a huge wooden trunk made by my great-great-great-uncle as an over-sized tool box for his job as a coffin builder.
 A timely visit to my grandmother's house in the 1980s saved a straw fan she threw in the trash as "old and no good."
 She said it was her great-grandmother's church fan!
 I also have several handmade quilts from that great-grandmother.

-When possible I go with a family's oral history rather than internet hearsay.
-When a family Bible is involved, that's probably a reliable source you won't find online.
-I rarely use World Family Trees and take the FamilySearch site information with a grain of salt because both are subject to misinformation.
+When possible I use family oral history rather than internet hearsay.
+Family Bibles are probably more reliable sources than what you find online.
 I prefer official documents like census, deeds, wills, newspapers, and more.
-I've actually found some of my own mistakes passed along as gospel!
-My shared files were updated March 2024.
+I've actually found some of my own past mistakes being passed along as gospel!
+People should always do their own research and take info with a grain of salt.

 |